 Consider Nokia, a company that dominated the cellphone market with its Nokia brand name.
 What did Nokia do when the market shifted from cell phones to smartphones?
 It did what most companies do.
 Nokia tried to use its cellphone brand name on its smartphones -- with disastrous results.
 That's not what Apple did.
 When the computer market shifted from the home to the office, it didn't use the Apple name.
 It called its office computers "Macintosh."
 When Apple decided to get into the smartphone business, it again didn't use the Apple name.
 It called its smartphone "iPhone."
 Every major global smartphone competitor used their existing brand names: BlackBerry, HTC, Huawei, Lenovo, LG, Motorola, Nokia, Samsung, Sony, and Xiaomi.

 “Marketing is the cost one has to pay when one’s product is inferior.”
 Technology or product innovation cannot sustain a company unless paired with marketing.
 No brand lasts forever.
 Times change and companies need to be in tune with the times.
-What brands need is a visual that reinforces its verbal positioning concept.
+What brands need is a visual that reinforces their verbal positioning concept.

 The era of the single-brand company is over.
 In the future, global companies will have multiple brands.
 Companies like Apple, Procter & Gamble, Coca-Cola, Unilever, Nestlé, and many others.